missionpinball/mpf-docs/hardware/lisy/flippers_slings_popbumpers.rst

            enable_events: ball_started
            disable_events: ball_will_end

-This config will automatically, enable the flippers on ball start and disable them on ball end.
+This config will automatically enable the flippers on ball start and disable them on ball end.
 You can add more events to enable/disable them during the game.